beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-If a student has never selected any subjects before, they will see this alert prompting them to do so.
+If a student has never selected any subjects before, they will see an alert prompting them to do so.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"